chel-007/channel-ai/_posts/2020-09-21-key points before starting computer vision.md

 * It has a large community of support in case you run into issues when developing
 * It has a dedicated tutorial library for folks at any level of expertise right from "your first dl project(usally classifying hand-written digits".
 You don't need to look for Tensorflow projects online, you can start right from the website.
 And this is filled with all the important dl projects till date
 * It has the easiest and fastest deployment methods.
 Tensorflow has a few tools you can use to push your complete model for real-world use.
 Examples are: Tensorflow Extended, Tensorflow.js, Tensorflow Lite.
 With these tools you can deploy to any platform you choose like - web browser, mobile, or back-end server.
 * It's methods and functions are very easy to pick up by a total beginner.
-For a fact, I learnt the basics of Tensorflow in just a week following along with a <a href="">Introduction to Tensorflow for AI, ML and DL</a> course on Coursera.
+For a fact, I learnt the basics of Tensorflow in just a week following along with a <a href="https://www.coursera.org/learn/introduction-tensorflow/home/">Introduction to Tensorflow for AI, ML and DL</a> course on Coursera.
 * You don't necessarily need to install it to use it first.
 You can start building a model directly on colab, with all tools and libraries available and without any hassels.